Power Quality and Generators - Part 10: Generators and the 2005 NEC

 NEC Section 701.2 FPN: Legally Required Standby systems are typically installed to serve loads, such as heating and refrigeration systems, communication systems, sewage disposal, lighting systems and industrial processes, that, when stopped during any interruption of normal electrical supply, could create hazard or hamper rescue or fire fighter operations.

-Comment: Take note of the definition of overcurrent.
+Analysis: Take note of the definition of overcurrent above.
 The fact is that it indicates that an overcurrent can be the result of a short circuit and an overcurrent can be in the region where many breakers overlap.

 Two normal thermal magnetic breakers-one fed downstream of the other-are typically coordinated in the overload region but would not be considered to be selectively coordinated in the short circuit region as per the definition of over load in the 2005 NEC, as in the diagram to the right.